-The impetus for providers to adopt MBC made a significant step forward with the adoption of measure-based depression care measures by the National Committee for Quality Assurance (NCQA) in their 2016 Healthcare Effectiveness Data Set (HEDIS).
-Each of the depression measures is described below:
+The impetus for providers to adopt measure-based care made a significant step forward with the adoption of PHQ-9 based depression measures by NCQA.
+Two depression measures are critical to effective measurement-based screening and treatment:

 Depression Screening and Follow-up for Adolescents and Adults